 10:03 a.m.
 After cutting a few hundred meters into the forest, we’re just about ready to deploy the first recorder.
 I make use of the only word I know in Bahasa Indonesia — “Suda?” — which roughly translates to “Enough?”
 Have we hiked far enough?
 Have we put out enough recorders?

 “Suda!”
 Zuzana declares, and so we move onto our daily game of tree-picking.
-Tim points to a random tree and asks Zuzana and Purnomo for their approval.
+Tim points to a random tree and asks Zuzana, Purnomo, and Jasari for their approval.
 “This tree?”
 No. “This tree?”
 No. “Suda?”
 No. The rest of us take up the chorus, giggling as we struggle up the slope in search of the perfect tree.
 Finally our ringmasters are satisfied, and we break out the recorder and strap it into place.

 10:51 a.m.
 The hiking continues, but we’re momentarily distracted by a scattering of wild lychee fruit on the ground.
 Ever the primates, we forage around to find a handful of unopened, strawberry-red sticky fruits.
 We dig in, ignoring the fact that any unopened fruit were likely mouthed by a hornbill and have been sitting on the forest floor for untold days.